SQL: UNION Operator

 In this SQL UNION operator example, if a supplier_id appeared in both the suppliers and orders table, it would appear once in your result set.
 The SQL UNION operator removes duplicates.
 If you do not wish to remove duplicates, try using the UNION ALL operator.

 The SQL UNION operator can use the SQL ORDER BY clause to order the results of the query.

 SELECT supplier_id, supplier_name FROM suppliers WHERE supplier_id > 2000 UNION SELECT company_id, company_name FROM companies WHERE company_id > 1000 ORDER BY 2;

 In this SQL UNION example, since the column names are different between the two SELECT statements, it is more advantageous to reference the columns in the ORDER BY clause by their position in the result set.
 In this example, we've sorted the results by supplier_name / company_name in ascending order, as denoted by the "ORDER BY 2".

 The supplier_name / company_name fields are in position #2 in the result set.

 Question: I need to compare two dates and return the count of a field based on the date values.
 For example, I have a date field in a table called last updated date.
 I have to check if trunc(last_updated_date >= trunc(sysdate-13).

-Answer: Since you are using the SQL COUNT function which is an aggregate function, we'd recommend using an SQL UNION query.
+Answer: Since you are using the COUNT function which is an aggregate function, we'd recommend using the Oracle UNION operator.
 For example, you could try the following:

-The SQL UNION query allows you to perform an SQL COUNT based on one set of criteria.
+The Oracle UNION allows you to perform a count based on one set of criteria.

-As well as perform an SQL COUNT based on another set of criteria.
+As well as perform a count based on another set of criteria.